 Business Critical service tier

 The Business Critical service tier is built for applications with high I/O requirements.
 It offers the highest resilience to failures using several isolated replicas.

 The following list outlines the key characteristics of the Business Critical service tier:

 - Designed for business applications with highest performance and HA requirements

-- Comes with super-fast local SSD storage (up to 4 TB on Standard Series (Gen5), up to 5.5 TB on Premium Series and up to 16 TB on Premium Series Memory-Optimized)
+- Comes with super-fast local SSD storage (up to 4 TB on standard series (Gen5), up to 5.5 TB on premium series and up to 16 TB on memory optimized premium-series)

 - Built-in high availability based on Always On availability groups and Azure Service Fabric

-- Built-in additional read-only database replica that can be used for reporting and other read-only workloads
+- Additional built-in read-only database replicas that can be used for reporting and other read-only workloads

 - In-Memory OLTP that can be used for workload with high-performance requirements